BruceChanJianLe/RoboticsSoftwareProjects/Localization/README.md

 Reading Reference:
 - http://www.probabilistic-robotics.org/

-Here I shall introduce two localization algorithm which is MCL and EKF.
+Here I shall introduce two localization algorithm which is EKF and MCL.

 Comparison
 ![Imgae](Comparison_MCL_to_EKF.png)

+## Kalman Filter

+**_Introduction_**
+In short, kalman filter is a continuous iteration of a two step process which are measurement update and state prediction.
+Kalman filter is used to estimate the state of the system with  noisy measurements.

 ## Monte Carlo Localization (MCL)